Willow Brook School – Safeguarding and Wellbeing

 Staff and Governors at Willow Brook Primary are committed to establishing a community that has our pupils’ safety and well-being at the heart of all that it does.
 Through procedure, policy and curriculum we aim to promote the highest standards of welfare and we expects all staff and volunteers to share our determination.

-Child Protection Policy 2023
+Willow Brook Child Protection Policy 2024

 The Child Protection Policy is supported by other policies related to safeguarding.
 Ensuring that children are happy and able to thrive in school is a vital part of our practice.
 Our Anti Bullying and Child on Child Abuse Policies outlines our determination and procedures.

-Anti-bullying Policy 2023
+Anti-bullying Policy 2024

-Child on Child Abuse Policy October 2023
+Child on Child Abuse Policy 2024

 Other policies that underpin our ethos can be found on the policies page of the website